leemccallum/MLIntroduction/session-3/README.md

 ## 4. Why Convolutional Neural Network

 One of the main benefits of CNN is the reduction in the numbers of parameters compared to the similar Dense Layers.
-This allows us to create much more complex networks and still be able to train them in a reasonable amount of time and using reasonable hardware.
-For example, consider a use case where our input is an RGB image of 100 pixels by 100 pixels, this means our input size is 3\*100\*100 = 30000, LEt see how many parameters would we have if we create a Dense layer of 1000 Node vs Conv layer of 64 filters each filter 3\*3.
+This allows us to create much more complex networks and is still able to train them in a reasonable amount of time and use reasonable hardware.
+For example, consider a use case where our input is an RGB image of 100 pixels by 100 pixels, this means our input size is 3\*100\*100 = 30000, Let's see how many parameters we would have if we created a Dense layer of 1000 Node vs Conv layer of 64 filters each filter 3\*3.
 Dense : 30000\*1000 = 30000000 Parameters
 Conv : 64\*3\*3\*3 = 1728 Parameters.